amit7verma/Benchmarker/README.md

 ## Usage

-The `Benchmarker` class includes two static methods, `CollectBenchmark`, which are used to benchmark functions and actions.
+The `Benchmarker` class includes two static methods, `CollectResult`, which are used to benchmark functions and actions.

 ### Benchmarking a Function